Tiff-C/nomnoms/README.md

 #### Typography

-For the typography of the site I will be using Google fonts, the font from the Sans-serif font family which has a high level of readability.
+For the typography of the site I will be using Google fonts.
+The font used in my webb app is Yaldevi from the Sans-serif font family which has a high level of readability.

 #### Imagery